Remote OpenClaw Blog

 If any of those steps sound unfamiliar, self-hosting will take longer than you think.

-Remote OpenClaw handles every step listed above — and the ongoing work that comes after.
-When you sign up for a managed deployment, you are not just paying for initial setup; you are paying for someone to own the infrastructure permanently.
+A managed hosting provider handles every step listed above — and the ongoing work that comes after.
+When you sign up for managed deployment, you are not just paying for initial setup; you are paying for someone to own the infrastructure permanently.
+(Note: Remote OpenClaw previously offered this service but now focuses on guides and marketplace personas.)

 The managed service includes: